sakra/FindMathematica/MANUAL.md

 The FindMathematica module will look for a Wolfram Language installation in the default installation location of the used platform.
 Under Windows, it will also use installation locations from the Windows Registry.
-Under OS X it will also query the Launch Services database.
+Under macOS, it will also query the Launch Services database.

 By default, FindMathematica will return the newest Wolfram Language installation it can find.
 To find a minimum version of Wolfram Language, run the `find_package` command with a version